Springerdoodle Hybrid Genetics

 Below you can see the typical height and weight variations in the Springerdoodle!
 At this time, since our first Springerdoodle litter won't be until 2022, we can only give an approximate height and weight based on the Springer and the Miniature Poodle.

 Show Height: 17-21 inches Field Height: 16-20 inches

 Show Weight: 30-50 pounds Show Weight: 25-45 pounds

 Weight: 10-15 pounds

-Many female Springers are typically on the smaller side and more in the 25-35 pound range, and so we will update this page based on how our Springers mature.
+Many female Springers are typically on the smaller side and more in the 25-35 pound range, and there is a huge difference between Show/Bench Springers and Field Springers, and so we will update this page based on how our Springers mature.

 Below images are from Google and Pleasant Meadows takes no claim to their content:

 "Liver & White"